apache/thrift/doc/specs/idl.md

 ### XSD Options

 N.B.: These have some internal purpose at Facebook but serve no current purpose in Thrift.
-Use of these options is strongly discouraged.
+The use of these options is strongly discouraged.

     [19] XsdFieldOptions ::=  'xsd_optional'? 'xsd_nillable'?
 XsdAttrs?